-It might seem like a bit of a stretch, but hear me out.
 There’s long been evidence that your oral health and your immune system are inextricably linked.
-Researchers from North Carolina State University noted how gum disease-causing bacteria can suppress your immune system’s response.
+Researchers from North Carolina State University noted how gum disease-causing bacteria could suppress your immune system’s response.
 This then makes you more vulnerable to flu viruses.
 Gum disease usually happens when there’s an excess accumulation of plaque.
 And this only really occurs when you neglect your oral hygiene.

-In a sense, taking care of your oral care can help assuage the effects of bad flu.
-Prevent it, even.
+In a sense, taking care of your oral care can help assuage the effects of a bad flu.
+It could even potentially prevent it, even.
 But how does oral care prevent the flu naturally?
 And what steps can you take?

 Before we get into the tips, we should first ask how oral hygiene fends away the dreaded flu.
-According to a blog by The Graduate School of Arts and Sciences of Harvard University, influenza seems to transmit better in the following conditions:
+According to a blog by The Graduate School of Arts and Sciences of Harvard University, influenza transmits better in the following conditions:

-- Low humidity and low temperatures, particularly in places that experience winter, and
+- Low humidity and low temperatures, particularly in places that experience winter

 Just because it’s easy to contract the flu during these conditions doesn’t mean you’ll get it, however.
 Other states make it more likely for you to get the disease, such as:

-- Proximity to someone who already has the flu, and
+- Proximity to someone who already has the flu

 How, then, can you make sure that your oral health is in check?
 Here are some key things you could do: